worldbank/dime-standards/dime-coding-standards/checklists/Stata Code Review Checklist.md

 ## Data Management

 - [ ] Dataset includes a **unique ID** and is sorted.
+- [ ] The same unique ID is used consistently across datasets that share the same unit of observation.
-- [ ] Duplicate resolution is stable (does not use `duplicates drop, force`)
+- [ ] *Duplicate resolution is stable (does not use `duplicates drop, force`).
 - [ ] Does not include PII or sensitive information.
 - [ ] All variables are clearly labeled.
 - [ ] Value labels are consistent (e.g., avoiding cases where varA: 1 = yes, 0 = no, but varB: 1 = yes, 2 = no).
 - [ ] Extended missing values are used where applicable (e.g., `.d` for Do not know, `.r` for Refuse to answer, etc.).
-- [ ] Sorting is consistently and uniquely enforced using `sort` or `gsort` before commands that depend on it
+- [ ] *Sorting is consistently and uniquely enforced using `sort` or `gsort` before commands that depend on it
-- [ ] Uses tempfiles instead of saving intermediate datasets unnecessarily.
+- [ ] Avoids saving intermediate datasets unless needed for later use (uses `tempfile` when appropriate).
-- [ ] Saves final dataset only once, avoids repeated overwriting.
+- [ ] *Saves final dataset only once, avoids repeated overwriting.
-- [ ] Follows tidy data principles: one row per observation, one column per variable.
+- [ ] Follows tidy data principles: one row per observation, one column per variable, and one unit of observation per .dta file (e.g., avoid wide-format household member data in a household-level file).
 - [ ] Avoids interactive commands (`edit`, `browse`).